Unboxed-Software/solana-course/content/program-testing.md

 }
 ```

 The `cfg` attribute stands for *configuration* and tells Rust that the following item should only be included given a certain configuration option.
-In this case, the `#[cfg(test)]` annotation tells Cargo to compile our test code only if we actively run the tests with `cargo test`, this way the testing code is not run when you call `cargo build` which saves on compile time.
+In this case, the `#[cfg(test)]` annotation tells Cargo to compile our test code only if we actively run the tests with `cargo test`.
+This way the testing code is not run when you call `cargo build` which saves on compile time.

 Tests are defined in the `tests` module with the `#[test]` attribute.
 When running `cargo test`, every function inside this module marked as a test will be run.
 You can also create helper functions that are not tests in the module, just don’t annotate them with the `#[test]` attribute.

 ### How to build unit tests

 To build integration and unit tests in Rust, you will have to use the [`solana_sdk`](https://docs.rs/solana-sdk/latest/solana_sdk/) crate.
 This crate is essentially the same thing as the `@solana/web3.js` package that we’ve been using in Typescript and gives us a way to interact with Solana programs in Rust.
-There is another crate that will be useful and was made specifically for testing Solana programs, [`solana_program_test`](https://docs.rs/solana-program-test/latest/solana_program_test/#) contains a BanksClient-based testing framework.
+Another crate that will be useful and was made specifically for testing Solana programs is [`solana_program_test`](https://docs.rs/solana-program-test/latest/solana_program_test/#) which contains a BanksClient-based testing framework.

 A simple example of a unit test residing inside a `processor.rs` file may look like